Dynamium/EVCalc-Engine/README.md

 ## Prerequisites

-What things you need to install the software and how to install them.
+You need JDK 15 installed in your system.
+After downloading the project and developing without and IntelliJ IDEA, execute command below:

 ```
-Examples
+./gradlew clean build
 ```

+But it is recommended to develop and contribute to this project in IntelliJ IDEA.

 ## Deployment